 The effects of the Project will be a reduction in the amplitude of the temporal cycles of both suspended sediments The seasonal distribution of suspended and turbidity. sediments and the concentration of suspended sediments are important in determining the ability of salmon to spawn in the mainstem or other fish to otherwise utilize mainstem habitats.
 These factors are also important for juvenile rearing through provision of cover thus reducing predator pressure on the juvenile fish.
 The Project is expected to delay the natural clearing of the riverine discharges in fall, winter and spring with respect to suspended sediment.
-Both reservoirs and the downstream riverine flows are predicted to have continuous suspended_sediment concentrations between 50 and 300 mg L under productions between 50 and 300 mg L under predicted to have continuous suspended_sediment under project operation conditions.
+Both reservoirs and the downstream riverine flows are predicted to have continuous suspended\sediment concentrations between 50 and 300 mg L-1 under project operation conditions.
 Sustained moderate to high concentrations of suspended sediments (and also turbidity) could possibly produce biological effects during October-April (when compared to the natural or existing situation) in all riverine areas directly influenced by mainstem discharges.